 Playtime tips and ideas

-Tips for getting the most out of playtime
+Here are our tips for getting the most out of playtime.

 - Keep games and activities short enough to hold your child’s attention – concentrating can be tiring.